 - (1) Signs do not exceed 3m in area. - (2) All signs must be located on private property with the consent of the property owner.

-Signs are not permitted on council roads or the State Highway (or the road and highway reserves).
+Signs are not permitted on Council roads or the State Highway (or the road and highway reserves).

-- (3) Signs are not to be sited in such a way as to cause a traffic hazard (i.e block lines of sight on an intersection). - (4) Signs may be illuminated but flashing or reflectorised signs are not allowed. - (5) Signs may be single-sided, double-sided or 'V' shaped and their area calculated from one face only. - (6) Signs must be removed by 12 midnight the day preceding polling day. - (7) Non-compliance may result in a \$300 infringement fee.
+- (3) Signs are not to be sited in such a way as to cause a traffic hazard (i.e. block lines of sight on an intersection). - (4) Signs may be illuminated but flashing or reflectorised signs are not allowed. - (5) Signs may be single-sided, double-sided or 'V' shaped and their area calculated from one face only. - (6) Signs must be removed by 12 midnight the day preceding polling day. - (7) Non-compliance may result in a \$300 infringement fee.

-Due to traffic safety considerations, any sigins which do not meet the above requirements will be removed by council/Transit New Zealand staff without prior notice.
+Due to traffic safety considerations, any signs which do not meet the above requirements will be removed by Council/Waka Kotahi NZ Transport Agency staff without prior notice.